browserengineering/book/book/security.md

 Our browser would then download and run the `evil.js` script.
 Then `evil.js` could access `document.cookie` and do something evil, like sending it to an attacker who could then impersonate you.
-In a real browser, `evil.js` might us `fetch` to secretly send that cookie to the attacker's server, but more complicated attacks work in our limited browser as well.[^no-fetch]
+In a real browser, `evil.js` might use `fetch` to secretly send that cookie to the attacker's server, but more complicated attacks work in our limited browser as well.[^no-fetch]